hannahilea/hannahilea.github.io/blog/clapping-music-2/src.md

 <p style="text-align:center">***</p>

-The code changes required to support this performance were fairly minimal, and in the process of implementing them I accidentally stumbled into a nice illustration of how commands are sent to the boards.
+The code changes required to support this performance were fairly minimal, but in the process of implementing them I accidentally stumbled into a nice illustration of how commands are sent to the boards.
 Let's take a look!

 ## Clap refactor

-First, the minimal code changes to support this new playback mode are a nice example of how easy it is to refactor Julia to be more generic.
+First, the minimal code changes to support this new playback mode.
 If you'll recall, we started with some code that looked like this:

 ```julia
 function clapping_music(sink_dots, sink_digits; pause=0.15,